last updated 19/02/2018

 An expensive chip will probably reduce the risk of very large increases in failure rate if you are going for large power gains.
 For example the fancy chip may reduce how much extra fuel it adds when coolant temperature or exhaust gas temperature get dangerously high, or know to limit fuel addition at certain boost and rpm values where overfueling could be an issue.
 A cheap chip might keep adding more fuel until the engine suddenly fails.

 What about piggy back ECUs or ECU remaps?
 Vendors will tell you these are far superior because they can manipulate many more parameters.
 The ECU uses many parameters to determine how much fuel to dump into the engine.
 Various look up tables, torque limits, air flow sensors, emission limits, oxygen sensors, temperature sensors and many more.
 When the factory system determines that more power is permitted and required it raises the rail pressure and / or extends the injector pulse width to get more fuel into the engine.
-Whether you go to the trouble of manipulating those variables to determine how much extra fuel to dump, or bypass all that and simply increase rail pressure and / or pulse width, doesn’t really matter.
+Whether you go to the trouble of manipulating those variables (for example increasing torque limits, reducing emission restrictions etc) is irrelevant – the end result is dumping more fuel.
+You can bypass all those calculations and simply add a bit more fuel to the standard amount, which is what a chip does.
 The end result is the same provided you’re dumping similar amounts of fuel and generating similar amounts of power.
 Engine wear is determined by how much work the engine does.